cookandcode/timeline_plugin/README.md

 # How it work

+- define the var window.branches to generate the timeline
 - During the scroll the date are showing
 - position top & left are define at the beginning
 - Beginning date = block with image